-Cooperation on large-scale military projects (worth $A13 billion) has created a foundation for expanded bilateral engagement between Australia and Spain.
-The launch of two Royal Australian Navy LHD (landing helicopter dock) ships in Ferrol in February 2011 and July 2012 provides a clear tangible example of this deepening defence relationship.
-This follows the award of three major Australian naval acquisition contracts, for two amphibious vessels, three air warfare destroyers and twelve landing craft vessels where the Spanish company Navantia, the world's ninth-largest shipbuilder, is deeply involved as either designer, builder or section supplier.
-The Spanish-designed air warfare destroyers will also be among the most capable ships of their size in the world.
-The Navantia contracts complement that won in 2004 by EADS-CASA, the Spain-based division of Airbus Military, to provide the Royal Australian Air Force with five multi-role tanker transport aircraft.
+During the period 2004–14, cooperation on large-scale military projects (worth A$13 billion) has created a foundation for expanded bilateral engagement between Australia and Spain.
+The commissioning of HMAS Canberra (November 2014) and HMAS Adelaide (December 2015), two Royal Australian Navy (RAN) landing helicopter dock (LHD) ships, provides a tangible example of this deepening defence relationship.
+The LHDs are Australia's largest-ever warships in RAN service, with impressive helicopter and amphibious capacity and surgical facilities, which can be configured for humanitarian, disaster relief or combat missions.
+They were designed by Spanish company Navantia, the world’s sixth-largest shipbuilder.
+The construction of the hull was undertaken at Navantia’s shipyard in Ferrol, Spain, and transported to BAE Systems shipyard in Williamstown, Victoria, for final construction and fit out.
+This follows the award of three major Australian naval acquisition contracts – for two amphibious vessels, three air warfare destroyers (AWD) and twelve landing craft vessels – where Navantia is deeply involved as either designer, builder or section supplier.
+The Spanish-designed AWDs will also be among the most capable ships of their size in the world.
+The Navantia contracts complement those won in 2004 by EADS-CASA, the Spain-based division of Airbus Military, to provide the Royal Australian Air Force with five (later seven) multi-role tanker transport aircraft.

 See also the section on 'Defence Cooperation'.